Virtual Machine Management

 -

-You can also access these options and more by clicking on the Actions menu and seeing the options available in the drop down list.
+While the shortcut buttons are handy, you can also access these options and more by clicking on the Actions menu and seeing the options available in the drop down list.

 -